Home Privacy Policy Feedback Link to us Site Map Forums

-In Excel, the DatePart function returns a specified part of a given date.
+The Microsoft Excel DATEPART function returns a specified part of a given date.

-The syntax for the DatePart function is:
+The syntax for the DATEPART function in Microsoft Excel is:

 DatePart( interval, date, [firstdayofweek], [firstweekofyear] )

-interval is the interval of time that you wish to return.
+The interval of time that you wish to return.
 This parameter can be any one of the following valid interval values:

 Interval Explanation